smidazai/scan_functional/supplementary.md

     ## Number of unique combination:  1644

-**Remark**: Once the potential clusters are identified, this reduces the number of combinations to test from 2450 ($50 \times 49$) to 1644.
+**Note**: Once the potential clusters are identified, this reduces the number of combinations to test from 2450 ($50 \times 49$) to 1644.

 ## 1.3 Representation of a circle in a map